 The Nuclear Non-Proliferation Treaty is an international treaty on nuclear weapons based on three principles: disarmament, non-proliferation and peaceful use of nuclear energy.

-Radioactive waste is defined as any material derived from the peaceful use of nuclear energy that contains radioactive isotopes for which reuse is not expected.
+Radioactive waste is any material derived from the use of nuclear energy with non-reusable radioactive isotopes.

 - Nuclear Waste Management

-The management of nuclear waste is the set of activities that lead to its reuse, disappearance or neutralization and evacuation to suitable places, ensuring long-term safety.
+Nuclear waste management is the actions that lead to its reuse, disappearance or neutralization and evacuation to suitable places.

 The transport of radioactive waste must be carried out with an exhaustive control to avoid the dangers of a possible nuclear accident during the process.